Natural Remedies for Chronic Insomnia Treatment: Can Herbal Supplements Help?

 How It Helps:

-Promotes relaxation and a calming atmosphere before sleep.
+Primarily helps to bring relaxation and a calming rate to sleep.

-Recommended Dosage: You can use lavender essential oil in a diffuser or apply diluted lavender oil to your skin (such as on your wrists or temples) before bed.
-If using lavender in tea form, steep 1-2 teaspoons of dried lavender flowers in hot water for a soothing nighttime beverage.
+Recommended Dosage: You can blend the lavender essential oil in a diffuser, or you can use a diluted amount of lavender oil on your skin (you can use it on your wrists or temples) before you go to sleep.
+When taking lavender in the form of tea, taking 1-2 teaspoons of dried lavender flowers in hot water gives a relaxing night beverage.

 How It Helps:

-Helps regulate the sleep-wake cycle, making it easier to fall asleep.
+Faciliates the sleep-wake rhythm, it is easier to sleep.

-Recommended Dosage: Passionflower is available in tea, tincture, or capsule form.
-A common dose is 250-500 mg of dried herb in capsule form, or 1 teaspoon of tincture taken before bedtime.
+Recommended Dosage: Passionflower is sold either in the form of tea or tincture or in capsules.
+The usual dosage refers to 250-500 mg of the dried herb packed in capsules, or 1 teaspoon of the tincture to be consumed at bedtime.

 Other Herbal Supplements to Consider